jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

     - [x] 'Software System': an abstraction layer above the new computer language.
         - [x] ~~Even the large 'introduction' document to 'Software System': you might put part of it in one for 'language' and just refer to it from the main document.~~
         - [x] I think I should take interesting parts from the general Software System documentation.
-        - [x] Then drop them somewhere in the Circle Language Spec documentation.
+        - [x] Then drop them somewhere in the Encircle Language Spec documentation.
         - [x] Also for the planning docs: there are Software System Documentation out-of-scope projects.
-Perhaps part of it was Circle Language Design.
+Perhaps part of it was Encircle Language Design.
         - [x] > Not much usable content is still in scope.
     - [x] Computer language topics out-of-scope:
         - [x] Concepts / aspect oriented programming